 Saute the bell pepper in the bacon fat until tender; add the green onion and garlic, cook another minute.
 Use a slotted spoon to transfer mixture to a bowl.
-Scoop out the seeds from the squash and discard.
+Slice squash in half lengthwise, scoop out the seeds from the squash and discard.
 Add tomatoes to the pepper mixture, add the cheese and bacon.
 Season with salt and pepper to taste, stir to mix.

 Place squash shells into the prepared pan.
-Use a slotted spoon to fill the shells of the squash with the toma Bake at 350 degrees F for 40 to 45 minutes, or until sizzling and golden brown on top.
+Use a slotted spoon to fill the shells of the squash with the tomato stuffing.
+Sprinkle tops with panko bread crumbs and drizzle each with the melted butter.
+Bake at 350 degrees F for 40 to 45 minutes, or until sizzling and golden brown on top.
 Use a wide spatula to transfer to plates.